pengzhengyi/Streamlined/README.md

 ## Components

+### Notations

++ bolded **field name** implies a required field
++ bolded exposed magic value implies an argument value that is available to current scope and all enclosing scopes.

 ### Argument

 Argument component is used to define a in-scope argument that can be utilized in execution component through dependency injection.